seregazhuk/seregazhuk.github.io_old/_posts/2018-02-27-reactphp-filesystem.md

 */
 {% endhighlight %}

 `time()` returns a promise which fulfills with an associative array that consists of three `DateTime` objects.
 Each object for the change time, access time, and modification time.
-Actually is a wrapper over the `stat()` function and returns only a *time part* from `stat()` array:
+Actually is a wrapper over the `stat()` method and returns only a *time part* from `stat()` array:

 {% highlight php %}
 <?php